 Automotive historians frequently lay the blame for the early TR7’s woes on the supposed inexperience and poor attitudes of the Liverpool workforce, quite a few of whom were new to the auto industry.
-Former Speke workers, interviewed for a union-sponsored publication in 1978, complained of a litany of issues beyond their control, including constant engineering and specification changes (numbering in the thousands), frequent shortages of tools and equipment, and serious organizational problems such as sending parts down the line in the wrong order for the cars that were to receive them.
-Workers also contended that management pressure to speed up production effectively discouraged shop foremen from stopping the line to address problems; workers felt that quality control did not seem to be a high priority for factory management.
+However, former Speke workers interviewed for a union-sponsored publication in 1978 complained of a litany of issues beyond their control, including constant engineering and specification changes (numbering in the thousands), frequent shortages of tools and equipment, and serious organizational problems such as sending parts down the line in the wrong order for the cars that were to receive them.
+Workers also contended that management pressure to speed up production effectively discouraged shop foremen from stopping the line to address problems.
+The workers felt that quality control didn’t seem to be a high priority for factory management.

 Many of the TR7’s reliability issues were eventually rectified, but that took about two years and did little to restore lost buyer confidence.
 In 1977, consumer advocate Ralph Nader and the Center for Automotive Safety filed a complaint with the National Highway Transportation Safety Administration (NHTSA) alleging that the TR7 had more than two dozen serious defects.
 In July 1978, owners filed a $15.5 million class-action lawsuit against British Leyland.

 The non-U.S. Triumph TR7 debuted at the Geneva show in March 1976 and went on sale in Great Britain and Europe in May.
-Externally, the only major difference was revised bumper covers with no built-in overriders, reducing overall length by 5.5 inches (140 mm).
+Externally, the only major difference between those cars and the ones sold in North America was revised bumper covers with no built-in overriders, which reduced overall length by 5.5 inches (140 mm).
 Under the hood, the eight-valve engine had higher compression, no emissions controls, and two S.U. carburetors, giving 105 hp DIN (77 kW) and 119 lb-ft (161 N-m) of torque, enough to trim 0-60 mph (0-97 km/h) times to less than 10 seconds and raise top speed to 110-112 mph (177-180 km/h).
-The TR7 was still no match for a V6 Ford Capri, but with a starting price of £2,999 (around $5,400) was usefully cheaper.
+The TR7 was still no match for a V6 Ford Capri, but with a starting price of £2,999 (around $5,400), the Triumph was usefully cheaper.
 To help its case, Leyland terminated European sales of the MGB and Midget in June.

-All TR7s received several useful new options for the 1976 model year.
-The first was automatic transmission, the three-speed Borg-Warner Model 65, which was offered in most markets except California.
+All TR7s received several important new options for the 1976 model year.
+The first was automatic transmission — the three-speed Borg-Warner Model 65 — which was offered in most markets except California.
 Second was a five-speed gearbox, borrowed from the Rover SD1.
 In addition to its overdrive top gear, the five-speed was accompanied by a sturdier rear axle with a shorter (higher numerical) 3.90 ratio, larger drum brakes, and wider H-rated tires.
-The combination provided calmer high-speed cruising while benefiting performance, fuel economy, and, as it turned out, durability.
-The five-speed proved so popular that Triumph had trouble keeping up with demand, but it was finally standardized in all markets in 1978.
+The combination provided calmer high-speed cruising while benefiting performance, fuel economy, and (as it turned out) durability.
+Demand was so strong that Triumph standardized the five-speed for all markets in 1978.

 In mid-1976, the U.S. market also got the first of what would be an assortment of special editions, including a regional Southern Skies package and a Victory Edition, commemorating the TR7’s achievements on the racetrack (see sidebar below).